 - oxygen toxicity (too much oxygen in the lungs)

-If ventilation is being planned for your loved one, here are some things you can do to help make things more comfortable for them and reduce their risk of complications:
+If ventilation is being planned for your loved one, there are some steps you can take to help make things more comfortable for them and reduce their risk of complications:

 - Be a supportive and calming presence to help ease their fears and discomfort.
-Being on a ventilator is a scary situation, and causing fuss and alarm will only make things more uncomfortable (if not dangerous) for your loved one.
+Being on a ventilator can be scary, and causing fuss and alarm can make things more uncomfortable and stressful for your loved one.

 - Ask all visitors to properly wash their hands and wear face masks.

-- Avoid visits from young children or people who may be ill.
+- Prevent young children or people who may be ill from visiting your loved one.

 Ventilators are breathing machines that help keep your lungs working.
 They can’t treat or fix a health problem.
 But they can do the breathing work for you while you’re being treated or recovering from an illness or health condition.

-Ventilators can be lifesaving and an important part of treatment support for babies, children, and adults.
+Ventilators can be lifesaving and an important part of treatment support for people of all ages, including children and babies.

-How long you use a ventilator depends on how long you need help breathing or how long it takes for your underlying condition to be treated.
+How long you’re on a ventilator depends on how long you need help breathing or how long it takes for your underlying condition to be treated.

-Some people need a ventilator for short-term care.
-Others may need it long term.
-You, your doctor, and your family can decide whether using a ventilator is best for you and your health.
+Some people may need a ventilator for only a few hours or less.
+Others may need it for days, weeks, or longer.
+You, your doctor, and your family can work together to decide whether using a ventilator is best for you and your health.